betweenbrain/linux-stuff/xubuntu-12.04-web-dev-setup/README.md

     `    </Directory>`<br>
     `</IfModule>`

-4. Run Apache as yourself, add the following to end of /etc/apache2/httpd.conf - http://ubuntuforums.org/showthread.php?t=809934
+4. Run Apache as yourself, add the following to end of /etc/apache2/httpd.conf - http://ubuntuforums.org/showthread.php?t=809934.
+NOTE: This file may not exist by default, but exists for user configurations.
+You can create it with `$ sudo nano /etc/apache2/httpd.conf`

 	`ServerName localhost`